totherik/dbrickashaw/README.md

 ## Relay
 ##### `Dbrickashaw.getRelay()`
 Get the relay for the current module.
+A Relay is also an EventEmitter

 ### Methods
 ##### `register(emitter | { logger = Emitter })`